Keyfactor/globalsign-mssl-cagateway/README.md

 	}
 ```
 ## CAConnection
-The CA Connection section will determine the API endpoint and configuration data used to connect to Entrust CA Gateway.
+The CA Connection section will determine the API endpoint and configuration data used to connect to GlobalSign MSSL API.
 * ```IsTest```
 This determines if the test API endpoints are used with the Gateway.
 * ```PickupRetries```